TransformationAdvisor/TA.github.io/news/index.md

 layout: page
 title: What's New
 ---

+**July 22nd, 2019** 1.9.9: What's New

+    - Analysis Enhancements
+        Java applications can now be grouped into business applications to provide a consolidated view of complexity, effort and dependencies
+    - Experimental
+        Creation and deployment of source code projects Provision of BETA level APIs

+**June 29th, 2019** 1.9.8: What's New

+    - IBM Cloud Private Enhancements
+        Transformation Advisor now supported on IBM Cloud Private on Red Hat™ OpenShift

+**June, 2019** 1.9.7: What's New

+    - IBM Cloud Private Enhancements
+        Transformation Advisor now working with IBM Cloud Private 3.2

+**May 17th, 2019** 1.9.6: What's New

+    - Transformation Advisor Local
+        IBM Cloud Transformation Advisor Local Beta can now be installed on laptops
+    - Data Collector Enhancements
+        Data Collection can be executed against a list of specific applications within a WebSphere profile Data Collection can be executed against specified profiles without the need to provide credentials
+    - Analysis Enhancements
+        Shared Libraries are now accessible as a convenient tab alongside applications that use them

+**April, 2019** 1.9.5: What's New

+    - Data Collector Enhancements
+        Improved robustness when shared library classpath references are missing Prevention of command arguments being written to the log
+    - Migration Enhancements
+        Prevent the inclusion of conflicting servlet features in the server.xml feature list
+    - CloudPak Enhancements
+        Revalidation of CloudPak status for Transformation Advisor

 **March 29th, 2019** Transformation Advisor 1.9.4 released.
 Refer to the [README](./1.9.4_README.md) for upgrade/install instructions

 	- Analysis now displays relationships between Applications and Shared Libraries/MQ